-BEAUMONT - The Texas House passed a bill weeks ago that would discourage homeowners from suing their insurance companies for claims such as hail, hurricane or flood damage.
+The Texas House passed a bill weeks ago that would discourage homeowners from suing their insurance companies for claims following storm damage.

 Beaumont residents like Carolyn Brown are still waiting for repairs on her home following the devastation of Hurricane Ike.